 About ODVA

-The Oklahoma Department of Veterans Affairs provides resources and services to military veterans residing in the state of Oklahoma.
-This includes assistance with state and federal benefits, disability claims, burial and survivor benefits, healthcare, employment, education, mental health/suicide prevention, entrepreneurship, veteran-owned businesses, women veteran services and veterans in agriculture.
-ODVA also operates seven long-term care facilities for veterans throughout Oklahoma.
+The Oklahoma Department of Veterans Affairs (ODVA) dedicates itself to delivering comprehensive resources and services tailored to meet the needs of military veterans residing in the state of Oklahoma.
+Our commitment encompasses a wide spectrum of support, ranging from expert assistance with state and federal benefits, disability claims, burial and survivor benefits, healthcare, and education to vital services in employment, mental health/suicide prevention, entrepreneurship, veteran-owned businesses, women veteran services, and veterans in agriculture.
+Additionally, ODVA proudly oversees and manages seven long-term care facilities strategically located throughout Oklahoma, ensuring the provision of exceptional and compassionate care for our veterans.

 ODVA Vision